trallard/Shef_CodeFirst_Python/pre_course_MAC.md

 Python comes pre-installed on Macs.

 1. You can check what version you&#39;ve got by opening **Terminal** and typing `python --version` and then hitting enter.
 Note the space and two dashes in that command.

 You can find Terminal in your **Utilities** folder, which is in your **Applications** folder.

 2. After you hit enter, you should see Python&#39;s version number printed in Terminal.
-As long as you have 2.x installed (i.e. any version 2), you&#39;re find.
-If you have 3.x, then please let your instructor know.
+As long as you have 3.x installed (i.e. any version 3), you&#39;re fine.
+If you have 2.x, then please let your instructor know.

 3. To save time, you should add Terminal to your dock, by clicking the Terminal icon in the Utilities folder, and dragging the item to your dock (you can read about your dock [here](https://support.apple.com/en-gb/HT201730))